-Problem 1 (5pts).
-(To be completed at end of assignment) Approximately how much time did the total assignment take?
+Problem 1.
+(5 pts) (To be completed at end of assignment) Approximately how much time did the total assignment take?
 Which problem took longest and how much time did it take?
+List any resources you used to complete this assignment (e.g. websites, datasheets, office hours, discussions with others, etc.).
+Be specific and if you did not use any other resources include the statement "I did not use outside resources for this assignment."

 Problem 2.
 Timing operations.
-In homework 2, problem 3 you estimated how many iterations of a loop it took to delay for a particular amount of time with different bit-length counters by using a stopwatch.
-In this problem, you will determine more precisely how long it takes to subtract two numbers from each other for different variable types.
+In homework 2, you estimated how many iterations of a loop it took to delay for a particular amount of time with different bit-length counters by using a stopwatch.
+In this problem, you will determine more precisely how long it takes to add two numbers from each other for different variable types.

-The first approach you should take is to look at the assembly code generated when you subtract two numbers.
+The first approach you should take is to look at the assembly code generated when you add two numbers.
 To view the assembly code you first need to find the directory where the compiler places the compiled code.
 To do this, configure the verbose compile output in the Arduino Sketch setup, which will cause it to print the full path when compiling.
 Then open a terminal/command prompt and go to that directory.
 Run the command: